harrisonlab/alternaria/pathogen/orthology/Aten_Aarb_Agai_12_isolates.md

 ```

 ```
-The number of orthogroups unique to A.arborescens are:
+The number of orthogroups unique to A. arborescens are:
 41
 The following number genes from isolate 675 are contained in these orthogorups:
 45